auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Thus the G3P is designed such that the password can be permanently forgotten before 99.99% of the hashing algorithm has been computed.
-Professional password handling  implementations should strongly consider adopting this approach.
+Professional password handling implementations should strongly consider adopting this approach.[^incremental-key-stretching]

 # Tag Obfuscation Attacks